nikdo/lessons-learned/react.md

 - Animating different children differently.
 - Animating only specific element indside element that will appear.
 - Animating element differently for different viewports (teaser).

+## PropType Validation

+Dan Abramov validates [in his examples](http://rackt.org/redux/docs/basics/UsageWithReact.html) all props in every component even if it means that he repeats validation of child components.